Organising a music collection

 EasyTAG is a utility for viewing and editing tags for MP3, MP2, FLAC, Ogg Vorbis, Speex and Opus, MP4/AAC, MusePack, Monkey’s Audio and WavPack files.
 Its simple and nice GTK+ interface makes tagging easier under GNU/Linux or Windows.

-Currently EasyTAG supports the following:
+Currently, EasyTAG supports the following:

 • view, edit, write tags of MP3, MP2 files (ID3 tag with pictures), FLAC files (FLAC Vorbis tag), Ogg Vorbis, Speex and Opus files (Ogg Vorbis tag), MP4/AAC (MP4/AAC tag), MusePack, Monkey’s Audio and WavPack files (APE tag)